Den-en-toshi Line

-The Den-en-toshi Line (田園都市線, Den'entoshi-sen) is a major commuter line operated by the private railway operator Tokyu Corporation and connecting south-western suburbs of Tokyo and neighbouring Kanagawa Prefecture, with its western terminus of Chūō-Rinkan, to a major railway junction of western downtown Tokyo, Shibuya.
+The Den-en-toshi Line (田園都市線, Den'entoshi-sen) is a major commuter line operated by the private railway operator Tokyu Corporation and connecting south-western suburbs of Tokyo and neighboring Kanagawa Prefecture, with its western terminus of Chūō-Rinkan, to a major railway junction of western downtown Tokyo, Shibuya.
 At Shibuya, nearly all the trains continue on the Tokyo Metro Hanzomon Line.
+With a route length of 31.5 km, it is the longest railway line operated by Tokyu Corporation.

 The line's color on maps and station guides is green, and stations carry the prefix "DT" followed by a number.